hannaHayik/UnlimitedPrecisionCalculator/README.md

 # UnlimitedPrecisionCalculator
 An unlimited precision calculator that can perform basic math operations on very large numbers
 The calculator uses Reversed Polish Notation (RPN) and operates on a stack.
+Numbers used in this calculator are in Hex format

 The operations to be supported by your calculator are:
 ‘q’ – quit